ramdio12/cookbook/README.md

 ## Features to be added in the future or needed to improve

+There are lots of things that I needed to improve in this project it includes:

-- DELETE button
+- Adding DELETE button
 - Password changer
-- UI of my project
+- Make a better UI of my project
 - More stronger validation and security for Login and Registration
 - search bar and button
 - filtering for faster search (ex: by category or by date or by title)
 - Group by category (Example: pork,beef,fish,chicken or breakfast, lunch, snack, and dinner)
 - Need a better state management that handles Authentication and CRUD Functions aside from using ContextProvider
+- Add much more constraints of all data types in my code instead of using generic type "any"

 <br>
 <br>